albar965/littlenavmap-manual/src/en/INFO.rst

 This dock window shows information about the user aircraft and about AI or multiplayer aircraft in several tabs. *Little Navmap* has to be connected to the simulator to enable this feature.
-See :ref:`connecting-to-a-flight-simulator` for more information on this topic.
+See :doc:`CONNECT` for more information on this topic.

 .. _aircraft: